-No notification sounds on iPhone when it is locked: Here’s the fix and explanation why your iPhone is not making any sound notifications every time you get a new message.
+No notification sounds on iPhone when locked: Here’s the fix and explanation why your iPhone is not making any sound notifications every time you get a new message.
 If your iPhone is locked, a text message coming in alerts on the Apple Watch only.
 If the iPhone is unlocked, then the notification sound is heard.

 How message notification sounds are working using both Apple Watch and iPhone